What Should I Know About Sharon Regional Medical Center?

 Under the new name, new programs were also born.
 These programs included a 19-bed inpatient physical medicine and rehabilitation unit, a 12-bed inpatient child/adolescent psychiatric unit, a speech therapy department, a pain management program and an expanded occupational therapy services.

 In 1991 Sharon Regional Medical Center established a heart care center that brought cardiac diagnostic, treatment and rehabilitative services into one newly remodeled facility on the second floor of the hospital.
 This Center continued to experience rapid growth throughout the decade.
-Opened in the summer of 2000, The Heart and Vascular Institute brought open heart surgery capabilities along with angioplasty, stenting and a second cardiac catheterization lab to Sharon Regional Health System.
+Opened in the summer of 2000, The Heart and Vascular Center brought open heart surgery capabilities along with angioplasty, stenting and a second cardiac catheterization lab to Sharon Regional Health System.

 Today and Tomorrow